-A juvenile female bottlenose dolphin stranded on Bebek coast of Istanbul Strait (Bosphorus) on May 26, 2015.
-Marine mammal specialists found that the animal was killed with a shotgun that left six shot holes on her body.
-Turkish Marine Research Foundation (TUDAV) notified the authorized bodies in order to pursue the subject legally.
+A juvenile female bottlenose dolphin was stranded on the Bebek coast of Istanbul Strait (Bosphorus) on May 26, 2015.
+Marine mammal specialists found that the animal was killed with a shotgun that left six bullet holes on her body.
+Turkish Marine Research Foundation (TUDAV) notified the authorities in order to pursue the subject legally.

 Carrying guns on fishing vessels should be forbidden